manuelstofer/koboldmaki/Readme.md

 ![image](resources/koboldmaki.jpg)

-Views inspired by backbone, built with components only.
+Views inspired by Backbone, built with components only.

 ## Installation